rig0/jenkins-docker/README.md

 2. Check container logs: `docker logs <container-name>`
 3. Verify health endpoint is accessible
 4. Ensure application starts quickly enough
+5. If Jenkins runs in a container, verify the `host` parameter:
+   - Use `localhost` if containers share the host network
+   - Use container IP (e.g., `10.1.4.2`) if on a Docker bridge network
+   - Use container name if on a custom Docker network with DNS

 ### Registry Push Authentication Failed